 Analysis and Test Results

 We purchased and tested 8 impressive baby scales side-by-side, hands-on to find the very best options for keeping track of your baby's growth.
-These scales were reviewed with accuracy, ease of use, and quality in mind.
+We tested each scale for accuracy, ease of use, and quality.

-There is little to no use for a scale that doesn't offer accurate results.
-Results need to be accurate, and they need to be consistent day after day.
-When it comes to a baby's weight and growth, if it is off even by a couple of ounces, it could indicate a problem or issue that merits a doctor's call or visit, so it is vital that your new scale tell the truth and nothing but the truth.
+An inaccurate scale is virtually nothing more than a paperweight.
+Results need to be accurate and consistent day after day.
+When it comes to a baby's weight and growth, if it is off even by a couple of ounces, it could indicate a problem or issue that merits a doctor's call or visit, so your new scale must tell the truth and nothing but the truth.
 This fact is even more true for babies with medical issues or premies who need regular weight monitoring.

 All of the scales in this review were accurate and reported identical weights compared to the competition.
 Whether using live subjects or hand weights with known values, each scale gave the same answer as the rest, leading us to believe they are all as accurate as they can be.
-Each scale also reported the correct results for the hand weights.
+Every product also reported the correct results for the hand weights.

 Ease of Use

-Finding a good scale means it is easy to use and doesn't give you any headaches.
-Sometimes weighing your baby might be a struggle if they are tired or squirmy, so the last thing you need is a scale that is hard to use or has complicated features that can prolong the process.
-We looked for straightforward scales with the ability to be ready to go with the push of a button.
-The best in the group are the Unicherry and the Mommed, identical scales with large trays, easy press buttons, quick tare / zero responses, and a no-nonsense large digital display with backlighting.
-The NewLine Scale earned our Top Pick for Easy to Use because the buttons are simple, give a satisfying click sound and feel when pressed, and the baby tray has a useful curve on the edges to keep little ones contained.
-It also has one of the largest displays in the group that is easy to read despite not being backlit.
-For use in a clinic or doctor's office, you might appreciate these subtle differences that could be seen as easier for multiple people of different skill levels to navigate.
+A good scale should be easy to use with no hassles.
+Weighing your baby might already be a struggle sometimes if they are tired or squirmy, so the last thing you need is a hard-to-use scale with complicated features.
+We prefer straightforward products that require a single button push to be ready to use.
+The best in our tests are the Unicherry and the Mommed, identical scales with large trays, easy press buttons, quick tare / zero responses, and a no-nonsense, sizeable, digital display with backlighting.
+The NewLine Scale is also easy to use with simple buttons that give a satisfying click sound / feel when pressed, and the baby tray has a useful curve on the edges to keep little ones contained.
+It also has one of the largest displays in the group, making it easy to read despite the lack of backlighting.
+For use in a clinic or doctor's office, you might appreciate these subtle differences that are arguably easier for multiple people with different experience levels.

 The hardest option in the group is the My Weigh Ultra, as it requires assembly, is the only one that needed tools, has hard to decipher instructions with no words and area parts that are for use if you want a shipping scale.
-This option also takes C batteries, and they aren't included making it one of the few without batteries and a size most people don't have readily available in their home.
+This option also takes C batteries (not included), making it one of the few without batteries and a size most people typically don't have readily available in their home.
 While the scale itself isn't hard to use, it also sports a unit change button that is not on the main user interface but is off to the side.
-Once you know where it is, it isn't a big deal, but imagine if multiple people are using the scale and it could be more of an issue.
+Once you know where it is, it isn't a big deal, but if multiple people are using it, it could be more of a problem.

-Both the Kazetec Scale and the SoTech are identical, and the design of the scale means pressing the buttons can cause the scale to tilt.
-This design flaw is less of an issue when a baby is on the scale, but when you turn it on and push tare, it is empty, and the scale bangs around as it tilts.
+Both the Kazetec Scale and the SoTech are identical, and the design of the scale means pressing the buttons causes the scale to tilt.
+This issue is less of a concern when a baby is on the scale, but when you turn it on and push tare, it is empty, and the scale bangs around as it tilts.
 It's minor and doesn't affect its usability, but it seems like a design flaw and is annoying.
-Also, should you have a sleeping baby, you are hoping to seamlessly transfer on to the scale without waking, the banging of the tilting scale might cause them to wake up, which could be a bummer for both of you.
+Also, should you have a sleeping baby, you are hoping to seamlessly transfer on to the scale without waking, the banging of the tilting scale might wake them, and waking a sleeping baby is never a good idea.

-Not all scales are created equal when it comes to quality, so we considered how well the products were put together, the materials that were used, and whether or not they felt stable and durable enough to hold up to a growing and wiggly little ones that could be laying or sitting on the scales unassisted.
-If the scales feel wobbly, thin, or unsupportive, that could have you feeling reluctant to use them as your baby grows.
-Also, if they don't seem to work consistently, that could indicate a potential quality control issue you'll want to know about before you make your purchase for the long haul.
+Not all scales are equal when it comes to quality.
+We considered each product's construction, materials, and whether or not they feel stable and durable enough to hold up to wiggly little ones that could be laying or sitting on the scales unassisted.
+If the scales feel wobbly, thin, or unsupportive, that could leave you reluctant to use them as your baby gets bigger.
+Also, if they don't seem to work consistently, that might indicate a potential quality control problem you'll want to know of before you make your purchase for the long haul.

 We had the most trouble with the Salter and Health O Meter, which are identical scales.
-Both struggled to change the unit measurements, and it took a lot of button pushes on both to get it to happen.
+Both struggled to change the unit measurements, and it took a lot of button pushes to get it to happen.
 This problem occurred for multiple users and could be very annoying if your baby is crying or upset, and you are fussing around trying to get the scale from ounces to pounds, so you don't need to do a conversion later.
 This problem feels like a quality issue as it should be a simple push, and the unit changes as it does on the remainder of the competition.
 The My Weigh Ultra also suffered from some quality issues.
 While this scale is the heftiest, it feels dated and clunky.
 It has parts that are very stiff plastic, the kind that often cracks over time or turns yellow in the sun.
-Also, these parts aren't even used when it is a baby scale, and if you hope to switch it to a shipment scale later for longer life, good luck finding the parts unless you are one of those amazingly well-organized people, which most new parents aren't.
+Also, these parts aren't necessary for the baby scale.
+If you hope to switch to a shipment scale later for longer life, good luck finding the additional parts unless you are one of those amazingly well-organized people, which most new parents aren't.
 In short, this scale didn't feel as high tech or as well designed as the competition, and we weren't impressed in side-by-side comparisons.
 The best in the group are the UniCherry and the Mommed.
-Both are sturdy, don't tilt work as they should every time came with batteries, were easy to put together and included a tape measure.
+Both are sturdy, work as they should every time, came with batteries, were easy to put together, and included a tape measure.

 If you need to track or monitor your baby's growth or weight gain, a baby scale is a must-have item.
-Finding a great scale doesn't need to be a challenge, and we believe the information in this review of the most popular contenders can help you find the best option for you without any hassle or concern about accuracy or quality.
+Finding an accurate and useful scale doesn't need to be a challenge, and we believe the information in this review of the most popular contenders can help you find the best option for you without concerns about accuracy or quality.
 This lineup includes the award winners we'd recommend to a friend and those we think you should skip.

 — Wendy Schmitz